petersbingham/stelemPy/README.md

     python setup.py install

 ## Dependencies
-Author Libraries (these will have their own dependencies):
+Author packages (these will have their own dependencies):
  - pynumutil https://github.com/petersbingham/pynumutil

 ## Overview